evaera/Aurora/README.md

 #### `Aura.Status.ShouldAuraRefresh?: boolean`
 Whether or not this Aura is allowed to refresh its duration when a new stack is applied (or if unstackable, when it is applied again).

+#### `Aura.Status.ServerOnly?: boolean`
+If true, Aurora will throw an error if you attempt to apply this Aura from the client.
+Mutually exclusive with `Replicated` and `ClientOnly`.

+#### `Aura.Status.ClientOnly?: boolean`
+If true, Aurora will throw an error if you attempt to apply this Aura from the server.
+Mutually exclusive with `Replicated` and `ServerOnly`.

 ### Hooks

-Auras also have "Hooks", which are lifecycle methods directly attached to a specific Aura, rather than an Effect.
+Auras also have "Hooks", which are life cycle methods directly attached to a specific Aura, rather than an Effect.
 Hooks could be used for things like playing a specific sound when the Aura is applied or removed or showing a notice on a player's screen.
 However, they shouldn't be used to modify the game world.

 Note: Hooks do not fire during the initial world snapshot playback when a player joins the game, so that the player is not flooded with messages and/or sounds.